 Aggressive driving is considered a Class 2 misdemeanor in Virginia, though if law enforcement determines there was intent to injure, it will be punished as a Class 1 misdemeanor.

 In aggressive driving incidents, it's not uncommon for one party to flee.
 If that individual is not caught, the injured parties would be reliant on their own uninsured motorist coverage.
-Code of Virginia 38.2-2206 requires that UM coverage be offered with every liability insurance policy.
-UM limits are to equal but not exceed those of liability.
+Code of Virginia 38.2-2206 requires that uninsured motorist coverage be offered with every liability insurance policy.
+Uninsured motorist limits are to equal but not exceed those of liability.

 Recently, reporters with WSLS-10 conducted an analysis of the most dangerous intersections in Roanoke County, as evidence by the number of collisions on site.
 As our Roanoke accident attorneys noted, the catalyst for so many of these collisions was aggressive driving.
 The worst-ranked intersections included: